libp2p/docs/content/concepts/hole-punching.md

 1. The first packet of both nodes (e.g., in the case of TCP, an SYN) passes through their respective routers.
 2. The routers add a 5-tuple to their router's state table.

+   {{% notice "info" %}}
+   A router state table (routing table) is data store within a router that lists the routes to particular network destinations.

+   The 5-tuple structure includes the source IP address, source port, destination IP address, destination port, and transport protocol.
+   {{% /notice %}}

 3. `Packet A` and `B` "punch holes" into their respective routers' firewalls.
 4. Both packets arrive at the opposite router.